Are you new i Norway? Tips on children’s media use.

 The right to privacy means that the parents should not read all the messages to the children, unless they think the children might be exposed to something dangerous, or that the children themselves expose others to abuse or something illegal.

-In Norway, the school is concerned that the children should learn to use digital media from an early age, the children should also be trained not to bully or offend others online.
+In Norway, the school is concerned that the children should learn to use digital media from an early age, the children should also be taught not to bully or offend others online.
 This is called digital judgment.

 If you are unsure about your child’s use of the internet, we recommend that you have a conversation with the school or Barnevakten to get a better understanding of what is going on in Norway.